Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 Custom Filters for PHP Applications

-Look at the actual log format.
+Look at the actual log format your application produces.
 Your filter's failregex must match the exact format of your application's log entries.
-Here is an example log line:
+Here is an example log line from a hypothetical application:

 2026-05-22 14:23:11 ERROR 192.168.1.50 Failed login attempt for user: admin